 - Make the cake: Cook lemon slices in a medium saucepan of simmering water for 1 minute.
 Drain and repeat.
 Arrange lemon slices in a single layer on a parchment-lined baking sheet.

 - Preheat oven to 350°F. Butter a 9-inch angel food cake pan.
 Sift together flour, baking powder, baking soda, and salt.
 Beat butter, granulated sugar, and lemon zest with a mixer on medium speed in a large bowl until light and fluffy (about 2 minutes).
 With the mixer running, add eggs one at a time, then the vanilla.
 Reduce speed to low.
 Add the flour mixture in three additions, alternating with sour cream.

-- Spoon half of the batter evenly into cake pan.
+- Spoon half of the batter evenly into a cake pan.
 Arrange half of the lemon slices in a single layer over the batter.
 Spread remaining batter evenly over the top.
 Cover with the remaining lemon slices in a single layer.
 Sprinkle the chilled streusel evenly over the batter.

 - Bake until cake is golden brown—a tester inserted in the center comes out clean.
 This should take about 55 minutes.
-Transfer pan to a wire rack set over a baking sheet, and let it cool in pan for 15 minutes.
-Run a knife around the edges of the pan and remove outer ring.
-Let cool on rack for 15 minutes.
+Transfer pan to a wire rack set over a baking sheet, and let it cool in the pan for 15 minutes.
+Run a knife around the edges of the pan and remove the outer ring.
+Let cool on a rack for 15 minutes.
 Run a knife around the center tube.
 Slide two wide spatulas between the bottom of the cake and the pan and lift cake to remove from the center tube.
 Let it cool completely on a rack.

 - Make the glaze: Just before serving, stir together confectioners' sugar and lemon juice in a medium bowl.
 Drizzle over cooled cake, letting excess drip down the sides.
 Let glaze set before slicing, about 5 minutes.